 Q. How do I apply for financial aid?

 A. On the admissions application, check the box indicating your interest in financial aid.
 Detailed instructions will be sent to you from the Financial Aid Office.
 All financial aid candidates are required to submit the Free Application for Federal Student Aid (FAFSA) between January 1 and February 1 of the year in which they plan to enroll.
 One can apply over the internet at www.fafsa.ed.gov.
-We also require the College Scholarship Service PROFILE form.
+We also recommend the College Scholarship Service Profile form.
 All forms must be filed by February 1.